 EPTATF aims to enhance the quality and development impact of EIB operations in the Eastern Partnership Countries.
 It is a multi-donor, multi-sector trust fund established by the Bank in December 2010 in response to the need for specific technical advisory support to its lending activities in the Eastern Partnership Countries.
 In addition to direct project related support, the Trust Fund provides institutional support and capacity building via the Eastern Partnership Internship Programme and the Eastern Partnership Secondment Programme.
-Click here to view its Strategic Orientations 2014 – 2016 and Rules relating to the Establishment and administration and Procedure.

 The EPTATF fills critical gaps for the development and implementation of investment projects by providing financing for:

 - pre-feasibility, feasibility and other studies for the preparation of investment projects

 - institutional and legal assessments